elastic/rally/docs/adding_tracks.rst

 Rally will postprocess all data file names of a track.
 So instead of ``documents.json.bz2``, Rally will attempt to find ``documents-1k.json.bz2`` and will assume it contains 1.000 documents.
 However, you need to prepare these data files otherwise this test mode is not supported.

-The preparation is very easy and requires these two steps:

-1. Pick 1.000 documents from your data set.
+The preparation is very easy.
+Just pick 1.000 documents for every data file in your track.
 We choose the first 1.000 here but it does not matter usually which part you choose: ``head -n 1000 documents.json > documents-1k.json``.
-2. Compress it: ``bzip2 -9 -c documents-1k.json > documents-1k.json.bz2``

-You have to repeat these steps for all data files of your track.

 Structuring your track
 ----------------------